On the geometric fixed points of the real topological cyclic homology of $\mathbb{Z}/4$: Preliminaries and conventions

 For a $\mathbb{Z}/2$-spectrum $X$ we denote the homotopy groups of the genuine $C_2$-fixed points by

 We now describe the Frobenius module structure on the geometric fixed points of a commutative ring spectrum (\cite{dotto_real_2021} Section~2.5).
 There is a canonical map

-which is an equivalence of $\mathbb{Z}/2$-spectra whenever $Y$ is cofibrant.
-If $R$ is a commutative ring spectrum then there is a canonical multiplication map Using these maps we define the Frobenius module structure as follows. \begin{definition} The Frobenius $R$-module structure on $R^{\phi \mathbb{Z}/2}$ is defined by the map
+which is an equivalence of spectra whenever $Y$ is cofibrant.
+If $R$ is a commutative ring spectrum then there is a canonical multiplication map which is $C_2$-equivariant when we consider $R$ as a $C_2$-spectrum with trivial $C_2$-action.
+Using these maps we define the Frobenius module structure as follows. \begin{definition} The Frobenius $R$-module structure on $R^{\phi \mathbb{Z}/2}$ is defined by the map

 \end{definition}

 In fact although this definition uses the derived norm, we could have equally used the underived norm.

 \begin{lemma} The map defining the Frobenius module structure is homotopic to